opnfv/functest/docs/devguide/index.rst

 Any validated scenario is stored in a local file on the web server.
-In fact as we are using a sliding windows to get results, it may happen that a successfull scenarios is not more run (because considered as stable)and then the number of iterations (need 4) would not be sufficient to get the green status.
+In fact as we are using a sliding windows to get results, it may happen that a successful scenarios is no more run (because considered as stable) and then the number of iterations (4 needed) would not be sufficient to get the green status.

 Please note that other test cases e.g. sfc_odl, bgpvpn, moon) need also